 Traders trading with the market sentiment would look to enter trades that correlate with the bias of the dominant bias of the market sentiment.

 Contrarian traders, however, go against the dominant market sentiment.
-This is our preferred method of trading here in FXSSI because this is the same method the big monies trade.
+This is our preferred trading method here at FXSSI because big money uses the same method.
 When the market sentiment indicates more buyers than sellers, we look for opportunities to sell.
-In the chart above, for instance, the sentiment is mostly bullish, but the chart is trending downwards.
-It means that although most retail traders are bullish, the big monies are majorly bearish on the pair.
+For instance, in the chart above, the sentiment is mostly bullish, but the chart is trending downwards.
+It means that although most retail traders are bullish, big money are majorly bearish on the pair.

 Getting Reliable Market Sentiments Data

 Using the market sentiments in your trading is relatively easy to do.
-The only hard part is where to get reliable market sentiment data.
+The only tricky part is where to get reliable market sentiment data.

-Reliable market sentiments data is difficult to get because forex is traded over the counter (OTC).
-In other words, it is decentralized and no single entity controls it.
+It's challenging to obtain reliable market sentiments data because forex is traded over the counter (OTC).
+In other words, it is decentralized, and no single entity controls it.
 You can trade forex through establishments called brokers, and there are thousands of those.
-So, there’s simply no way to get accurate total market sentiment data from all the brokers.
+So, there’s no way to get accurate total market sentiment data from all the brokers.

 “But most brokers post the market sentiments of their traders on their websites.
 Why don’t we just accumulate the data and form one ‘almighty market sentiment data’?”
 This may be your thought.
 But this isn’t still going to guarantee accurate market sentiment data because some brokers are dubious.
 They manipulate the values of the market sentiments on their platforms for their selfish benefit.

 Fortunately, not all brokers are untrustworthy.
-Our indicator, the FXSSI Current Ratio indicator, collates the sentiment ratios from 10 brokers we have vetted, tested, and trusted, and places their ratios on your chart.
+Our FXSSI Current Ratio indicator collates the sentiment ratios from 10 brokers we have vetted, tested, and trusted, and it places their ratios on your chart.

 Other tools that have reasonably high credibility are some other market sentiment indicators (more on that below) and the COT reports.